“Rivers know this: there is no hurry. We shall get there some day.” Winnie the Pooh

 The community profile section I bring to my blog are those people in my faith community, my college community, those in our town and surrounding area that I sense is something to share and have it available to be read.

 The profiles I bring to you can be conversational pieces of literary language that lets others step inside of a room where we view others who have something to say and to come away thinking hmmm interesting or I didn’t know that.

 To see you here

 And move on your way changed for the better part of the day.

-The interest blogs of mine that can be related too are the local news, the writing community and the tourism industry of the Valley. ; however, my blog is too new for this to be anything but a window of parts of the store that hasn’t yet been built.
+The interest blogs of mine that can be related too are the local news, the writing community and the tourism industry of the Valley; however, my blog is too new for this to be anything but a window of parts of the store that hasn’t yet been fully developed.